andandandand/model-deployment-workshop/README.md

 This repository is a didactic template on serving a pretrained Resnet34 from PyTorch through FastAPI.
 We work towards turning the model tested on the [notebook here](https://github.com/andandandand/model-deployment-workshop/blob/master/notebooks/Running_a_Pretrained_Resnet_on_Unsplash_Images.ipynb) into an endpoint for deployment.

-You can find the model in the `models/` directory.
+The Resnet34 model is created with the `convert.py` script, `make convert` will run it and place the model in the `models` folder.

-We use ONNX, Docker, and Docker Compose in our workflow.
+We use GNU Make, ONNX, Docker, and Docker Compose in our sample deployment workflow.

 ## Project Structure for Deployment